 Kind of link.
 Ensure you have the DNS in the survey link rather than the i.p. address e.g. use: http://www.server.com/WebProd/cgi-bin/askiaext.dll?Action=StartSurvey&SurveyName=_SAmulti4 instead of http://192.168.0.1/WebProd/cgi-bin/askiaext.dll?Action=StartSurvey&SurveyName=_SAmulti4

 For this point, the defaults for each new list uploaded can be found in the below menus.
 You can change these per list also by going to list properties > Mailing > Mail grouping: Override defaults.

-Large number of images / animations in email – The fewer there are and the closer your email is to plain text the better for avoiding the varying strengths of spam filters
+- Images / animations in email – The fewer there are and the closer your email is to plain text the better for avoiding the varying strengths of spam filters.

 On the same theme, a small, ‘hidden’ image is added by Cca to invites to record when an email is opened (email detection link).
 This is counted in List > Monitor > Statistics on mails > Not yet read / read figures.
 This image is added when you have an open and close body tag in the email invite.

-- Finally, you or your IT department can check the following:
+- You or your IT department must check the following:

 Sender Policy Framework (SPF): https://en.wikipedia.org/wiki/Sender_Policy_Framework

 This is used to identify 'spoofed' emails.
 If emails are being rejected, check the domain name for an SPF record.
 E.g. your company's servers may not be on any blacklists but if the reply address (Reply-To, FROM) has a domain name that is not yourcompany.com then it is important to make sure the SPF file includes your servers (smtp.xxx.xxx.com, 01.01.010.1/01) as authorised senders.

 This is an example of an emailing flagged as junk-mail because senders were not on the authorised servers list: